 Important note on scaling up the ingredients

 Scaling up this lobster bisque recipe is simple.
-Moreover, we highly recommend making a large batch of this lobster soup so you can enjoy some now and freeze the rest for a convenient, make-ahead meal.
+As a matter of fact, we highly recommend making a large batch of this lobster soup so you can enjoy some now and freeze the rest for a convenient, make-ahead meal.
 The ingredients provided in this recipe are based on the smallest batch you can make.
 To scale up, follow this simple ratio: use 4 1/4 cups of fresh water for the shells from every two medium-sized lobsters.
 From there, adjust the rest of the ingredients proportionally to match your batch size.